• Skip to main content

 My Experience with Color and Behavior

-The effect?
-There hasn’t been a single instance of roughhousing in that room since they came home from camp and it’s now been nearly 2 months since I made the change!
-Coincidence?
-Perhaps.
-But, it is extremely interesting to note that they prefer to play musical instruments and study in their room now which was not a frequent occurrence before when the colors were more energizing.
+But, it is extremely interesting to note that they preferred to play musical instruments and study in their room after the color change.
+This was not a frequent occurrence when the color scheme was more energizing.

-I certainly look forward to more research being done in this area as I find the effects of color on health to be nothing short of fascinating!
+I certainly look forward to more research in this area.
+I find the effects of color on health to be nothing short of fascinating!

 What color schemes do you use around your home?
 Have you noticed that behavior and energy levels vary depending on the colors of your environment?

-Tranquilizing Effect of Color Reduces Aggressive Behavior and Potential Violence
+(1) Tranquilizing Effect of Color Reduces Aggressive Behavior

 FacebookPinEmailPrint